 Concrete demolition and special demolition

 Observe structural analysis, secure load transfer, document the demolition sequence.
-Operate the concrete demolition shear initially with conservative parameters, then adapt to material and component thickness.
+Operate the concrete demolition shears initially with conservative parameters, then adapt to material and component thickness.
+Maintain visibility at the cutting point and use suitable cutting edges for the reinforcement content.

 Building gutting and cutting